See Creative Writing. On sabbatical and leave 2015–16.

 Lisa M. Steinman

 Modern and contemporary poetry, creative writing, romanticism, eighteenth-century poetry.
-On leave 2014–15.

 Nineteenth- and twentieth-century American fiction, transatlantic literature and culture, Irish drama and Irish studies, pastoral and environmental writing, the politics of classical education in postbellum America.
+On sabbatical fall 2015.

 The English department offers courses in English and American literature; some courses also include works from other national literatures.
 The department offers introductory courses in drama, fiction, and poetry most semesters: nonmajors and prospective majors should begin their study of literature with these courses.
 Two of these introductory courses are required for the major; they are also a prerequisite for most of the department’s upper-division offerings.